Financial Literacy Basics

 1099-NEC — Nonemployee compensation

-The most common 1099 for working-age adults.
-Reports payments made to independent contractors, freelancers, and gig workers.
+The most common 1099 for working-age adults reports payments made to independent contractors, freelancers, and gig workers.
 The "NEC" stands for Nonemployee Compensation.

-Common 1099-NEC situations:
+Common 1099-NEC situations include:

 • A freelance designer who completed projects for several different clients